hydephp/develop/docs/digging-deeper/collections.md

 1. Collections are stored in the new `resources/collections` directory.
 2. Each subdirectory in here can be a collection.
-3. Data collections are automatically generated when you use the Facade you will learn about below.
+3. Data collections are automatically generated from the source files when you use the Facade you will learn about below.
 4. When using one of the facades, you need to specify the collection name, this name is the name of the subdirectory.
 5. Each subdirectory should probably only have the same filetype to prevent developer confusion, but this is not enforced.
 6. Unlike Markdown pages, files starting with underscores are not ignored.
-7. You can customize the base `resources/collections` directory through a service provider.
+7. You can customize the source directory for collections through a service provider.

 ### Markdown Collections - Hands on Guide